In this article I’m going to cover:

 Neville Goddard said that revision is the most powerful technique for manifesting, and he also said that if you take only one thing from his work, it should be revision.

-Below I provide detailed instructions on how to revise your past.
+Below I provide detailed instructions on how to revise.

 Here’s how to revise an unfavourable memory from your past